-Table I. Sterilization and disinfectant solutions for the SynVivo products Item Autoclavable UV Gamma Irradiation 70% Ethanol Comments SynVivo microfluidics devices Not recommended Yes 1 Yes 2 $ m Yes^3$ 1 UV light does not penetrate deeply into the polymers, and the efficacy of the sterilization is doubtful.
-2 Gamma irradiation is effective.
-SynVivo does not currently gamma irradiate its devices, so the customer would have to perform this action.
-3 PDMS has minimum swelling in ethanol, and washing the devices with 70% ethanol for 10 minutes is an effective way to disinfect the device.
-Follow the disinfection procedure with rinsing the device with 1xPBS for 30 minutes at a 10 μl/min flow rate.
-Ethanol does not eliminate spores.
-Tygon tubing Yes 1 Not recommended Yes 2 Yes 3 1 Tygon tubing can be autoclaved on the solid setting.
-If the tubing turns white and sticky, the time of the autoclave cycle needs to be reduced.
-2 Gamma irradiation is effective.
-Gamma irradiated tubing (medical grade) can be purchased from a variety of vendors.
-3 Tubing can be rinsed with 70% ethanol to disinfect the tubing.
-Rinse the tubing thoroughly with 1X PBS after disinfection to remove the ethanol.
-Syringe needles Yes 1 Not recommended Yes Yes 1 Autoclaving is an inexpensive and easy way to sterilize this product.
-Syringes 1 1 Syringes are sold as a presterilized product.
+Table I. Sterilization and disinfectant solutions for the SynVivo products Item Autoclavable UV Gamma Irradiation 70% Ethanol Comments

+SvnVivo Not Yes 1 Yes 2 Yes 3 1 UV light does not penetrate

+microfluidics recommended deeply into the polymers,

+dovices and the efficacy of the

+uevices sterilization is doubtiul.

+2 Gamma irradiation is

+effective.
+SynVivo does

+not currently gamma

+irradiate its devices, so the

+customer would have to

+perform uns action.

+3 PDMS has minimum

+swelling in ethanol, and

+washing the devices with

+70% ethanol for 10 minutes

+is an effective way to

+the disinfect the device.
+Follow

+with rinsing the device with

+1xPBS for 30 minutes at a

+10 μl/min flow rate.

+Ethanol does not eliminate

+spores.

+Vaal Not Vac 2 Vac 3 Tugon tubing our ba

+Tygon tubing 168 recommended Tes 168 autoclaved on the solid

+10001111011000 setting.
+If the tubing turns

+white and sticky, the time of

+the autoclave cycle needs to

+be reduced.

+2 Gamma irradiation is

+effective.
+Gamma

+irradiated tubing (medical

+grade) can be purchased

+from a variety of vendors.

+3 Tubing can be rinsed with

+70% ethanol to disinfect the

+tubing.
+Rinse the tubing

+thoroughly with 1X PBS

+after disinfection to remove

+Syringe Yes 1 Not Yes Yes 1 Autoclaving is an

+needles recommended inexpensive and easy way to

+sterilize this product.

+Svringes 1 1 Syringes are sold as a

+Synnges presterilized product.

 Clamps Yes 1 Not recommended 2 Yes Yes 1 Autoclaving is an inexpensive and easy way to sterilize this product.
-2 The clamps can withstand UV light, but the clamps will become brittle over time and will crack.
+2 The clamps UV light, bu become britt will crack.